MODERN AND CLASSICAL LANGUAGES

 O’Shaughnessy Education Center (OEC) 320, (651) 962-5150

-Tight, D. (chair), Shams, A. (associate chair); Arabic - Sharkawy; Chinese (Mandarin) - Wang; Classics – Quartarone (coordinator); French – Dziekowicz (coordinator), Lohse, Shams; German – Wagner (coordinator); Italian - Cannamela (coordinator); Japanese – Kilau; Spanish – Domingo, Ehrmantraut, Kramer, Kroll (coordinator), Pérez-Castillejo, Pinto, Rey-Montej, Scham, Tar, Tight, Vigil
+Kroll, J. (chair), Tight, D. (associate chair); Arabic – Hamouchi; Chinese (Mandarin) – Wang; Classics – Quartarone (coordinator); French –Lohse (coordinator), Shams; German – Wagner (coordinator); Italian - Berge; Japanese – Kilau; Spanish – Domingo, Ehrmantraut, Kramer, Kroll (coordinator), Pérez-Castillejo, Pinto, Rey-Montejo, Tar, Tight, Vigil

-The Department of Modern and Classical Languages offers major and minor concentrations in Classical Languages, French, German, Latin and Spanish, with an additional minor in Greek.
+The Department of Modern and Classical Languages offers major and minor concentrations in Classics, French, German, and Spanish.
 Other language majors and minors are available through the Associated Colleges of the Twin Cities and through Individualized Majors/Minors at UST (contact department chair for details).
-Language classes are also available in Arabic, Chinese, Italian, and Japanese and, in cooperation with the ACTC, in other languages not offered at UST.
+Language classes are also available in American Sign Language, Arabic, Chinese, Greek, Italian, and Japanese and, in cooperation with the ACTC, in other languages not offered at UST.

-Students graduating with a major in Classical Languages will have acquired a working vocabulary and knowledge of the structures of Classical Greek and/or Latin adequate to read the works of Greek and/or Latin authors.
+Students graduating with a major in Classics will have acquired a working vocabulary and knowledge of the structures of Classical Greek and/or Latin adequate to read the works of Greek and/or Latin authors.
 They will have gained experience in reading major authors in the languages, and will perceive the relationship between the authors and their cultural context.